MASON & HAMLIN

 In recent years many companies have turned to China and other international sources for parts and materials, for several reasons: a domestic source is no longer available, to save money, to increase the security of supply, and, in some cases, to increase quality.
 Among makers of high-end pianos, Mason & Hamlin has been pioneering in this regard, though it is not the only company to do so.
 The company’s worldwide sourcing of parts and materials, along with its investment in modernized equipment, has made the Mason & Hamlin a better instrument while keeping the piano’s price at a reasonable level.
 It’s a very good value among high-end instruments.

-Warranty: 5 years, parts and labor, transferable to future owners within the warranty period.
+Warranty: (Original Mason & Hamlins) 5 years, parts and labor, transferable to future owners within the warranty period.
+(Artist and Classic series) 10 years, parts and labor, to original purchaser.

 Acoustic Piano: Model & Pricing Guide